purpletreesoftware/PurpleTreeSoftware.Network/README.md

 Network Client and Server for sending messages in .Net C# UWP applications

-At a reference to your project
+Add a reference to your project
 ```
 using PurpleTreeSoftware.Network;
 ```